-The Authority is not required to raise council tax to cover Depreciation, Impairment or Amortisation, however it is required to make an Annual Provision from its revenue budget to contribute towards the reduction in its overall borrowing requirement, the Minimum Revenue Provision (MRP).
-This is equal to 4% of the adjusted capital financing requirement at 31 March 2009 and subsequent supported borrowing, together with an amount equal to any Capital Expenditure funded from unsupported borrowing, apportioned over the Useful Economic Life of the Asset.
+The Authority is not required to raise council tax to cover Depreciation and Impairment, however it is required to make an Annual Provision from its revenue budget to contribute towards the reduction in its overall borrowing requirement, the Minimum Revenue Provision (MRP).
+As the authority has not undertaken any borrowing in 2019, the MRP Charge for 2018-19 is zero.